emissary-ingress/emissary/docs/docs/latest/topics/install/yaml-install.md

 ## What’s Next?

 The Ambassador Edge Stack has a comprehensive range of [features](/features/) to support the requirements of any edge microservice.

-To learn more about how the Ambassador Edge Stack works, along with use cases, best practices, and more, check out the [Ambassador](../../about/why-ambassador) story.